gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ## Start

-Now that you have your working network, you will enable IPv6 to your setup.
+Now that you have a working network, the next step is to expand it by enabling IPv6 on your setup.

-You do not have to create a new router, as you will use your existing one.
+You do not have to create a new router, as the existing one will be used.

 The cloud images we supply have a predefined primary network interface with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) enabled.
-Once you have finished this step, IPv6 will work as well.
+Once you have completed this step, IPv6 will work as well.

 ## Subnet

-We already have an IPv6 pool defined.
-You will use it to create a new subnet.
+We have already defined an IPv6 pool.
+It will be used to create a new subnet.

 Let's list all existing pools: